-The excess loss of a business when AGI for a prior year was less than zero.
-The loss could be applied to the AGI for the current year and carried forward up to 15 years.
+The excess loss of a business when taxable income for a prior year was less than zero.
+The loss could be applied to the AGI for the current year and carried forward up to 20 years.
 (See also "Other Income.")